 See Specifications for Filing Forms W-2 and W-2c for detailed file formats.
 The Employer Services Liaison Officer for your region may be able to help you develop additional strategies for preventing resubmission notices.
-Liaison Office contact information is available on the Contact the Experts page.
+Liaison Office contact information is available on the Ask a Wage Reporting Expert webpage.
 Social Security encourages employers and third-party submitters to use the AccuWage software to verify the format of W-2 and W-2c wage-data files before submitting them.
-To pre-test using AccuWage, visit our AccuWage Software page.
+To pre-test using AccuWage Online, visit our AccuWage Online Information webpage.